Ok, so who's interested in a guaranteed crowd-pleasing, drippy, cheesy, delicious hot sandwich recipe? (Anyone? ...Anyone?)

 To make Sandwiches:

-- Sandwiches can be assembled up to 2 days in advance, but be sure to store them in an airtight container to control the smell of raw onions in your fridge.
+Sandwiches can be assembled up to 2 days in advance, but be sure to store them in an airtight container to contain the smell of raw onions in your fridge.